-Recent gravity measurements suggest a large, possibly regional, ocean about 10 km deep, beneath an ice shell about 30 to 40 km thick.
+Cassini's gravity measurements suggest a large, possibly regional, ocean about 10 km deep, beneath an ice shell about 30 to 40 km thick.

-The density of Tethys (radius 530 km) is 1.21 g/cm3, indicating that it is composed almost entirely of water-ice.
-It is relatively lightly cratered, so its surface must have been liquid at some stage to smooth the crater out.
+Tethys (radius 530 km) is composed almost entirely of water-ice.
+It is relatively lightly cratered, so its surface must have been liquid at some stage to smooth the craters out.